It is possible to use NDB Cluster in multi-master replication, including circular replication between a number of NDB Clusters.

 circular replication scheme for NDB Cluster, in which the line of

-replication (again indicated by the red arrows in the diagram) is
+replication (again indicated by the curved arrows in the diagram)

 Using NDB-native backup and restore to initialize a slave NDB Cluster.